 If you’d rather freelance than form your own business, consider signing up with a service like.
 You can create a profile conveying your knowledge and experience and find clients in your local area.

 Writing and Editing

 Retirees often boast extensive industry knowledge thanks to decades on the job.
 If you want to earn extra cash in retirement, consider providing consulting services based on your previous career.
 For example, individuals with computer expertise might provide tech support for a local business.
 Similarly, seniors who worked in finance could advise individuals and businesses on their investment choices.
 Whatever your area of expertise, the possibility exists to earn a solid paycheck.
 In fact, many companies are able to pay consultants more than they can full-time employees since they don’t have to swallow the cost of their benefits.
 Starting a consulting business could be a goldmine for you.

 Did a new Dunkin Donuts or McDonald’s recently open up in your neighborhood?
 Many of these popular shops are actually owned by franchisees, or individuals granted licenses to do business under the trademark of a larger company.
 If you are a relatively young “senior” and have some money to invest, you may want to consider buying a franchise rather than launching a business from scratch.
 Better franchises provide training and name recognition that you won’t have if you start your own business.
 As a result, some franchisees have higher success rates than independent startups like retail stores and restaurants.
-For best results, choose a franchise in an industry with which you’re comfortable and research your franchise choice very carefully before signing a contract.
+For best results, choose to start a franchise in an industry with which you’re comfortable and research your franchise choice very carefully before signing a contract.